virgili0/Virgilio/Topics/statistics-fundamentals.md

 **The book is mandatory for a full understanding of descriptive statistics** (it is certainly not the only book of statistics out there, but it is the best in terms of clarity of explanation and completeness of the basic concepts.).

-Once finished, you can choose whether to go deeper with a more technical manual, like the following:
+Once finished, you can choose whether to go deeper with a more technical manual, like the following _free book_:

 [**Elements of Statistics**](https://www.open.edu/openlearncreate/mod/oucontent/view.php?id=18263&printable=1)